andrewdsilva/rails-room-booking/README.md

 - **Rubocop**
 - **Sass**

+## Translations

+By default two languages are available, a language selector in the footer allows you to change the interface language.

+- French 🇹🇫
+- English 🇺🇸

 ## Installation

 To launch the application, follow these steps:

 1. Run `bundle install`
 2. Run `rails db:create`